Language-Guided Transformer Tokenizer for Human Motion Generation: Method

-\end{small} where $x^{(n)} = (x^{(n)}_1, \dots, x^{(n)}_{s_n})$ represents all tokens at scale $s_n$, and will be predicted simultaneously at step $n$.
+where $x^{(n)}= (x^{(n)}_{1}, \dots, x^{(n)}_{s_n})$ represents all tokens at scale $s_{n}$, and will be predicted simultaneously at step $n$.
 This approach generates multiple tokens in parallel at each autoregressive step, conditioned on previous scales and condition $c$.
 Given this framework's notable gains in quality and efficiency, we adopt it as our generative model.
+In the following sections, we use LG-Tok to refer to this complete generation framework by default.
 We also apply LG-Tok to MoMask to demonstrate its generalizability.
-The complete tokenizaton-generation-detokenization pipeline is detailed in the appendix.
+The complete tokenization-generation-detokenization pipeline is detailed in the Appendix~\ref{sec:sub_tok_gen_detok_pipeline}.